Text-to-Give: Everything Your Church Needs to Know

 Text-to-give was the first online giving solution that focused on mobile devices.
 Nobody had to go to a website or get in line: They just texted a number, and the donation was added to their phone bill.

-If your church is thinking about using text-to-give, here’s a quick primer on what made text giving such a groundbreaking solution—and why it’s no longer the best online giving option churches have.
+If your church is thinking about using text-to-give, here’s a quick primer on what made text giving such a groundbreaking solution.

 Charities First Used Text-to-Give for Disaster Relief